qgroom/specimen-image-index/README.md

 "Arctosa insignita (Thorell, 1872)"
 ```

-"Arctosa insignita is a species of spiders in the family wolf spiders."
 According to https://eol.org/pages/1196719 acccessed at 2022-08-18, "Arctosa insignita is a species of spiders in the family wolf spiders."

 ## Trace Record Origin